Willie King: Biography

 King was born in Prairie Point, a community in Noxubee County, Mississippi near the Alabama border.
-Prior to recording, he worked as a sharecropper, moonshine maker and traveling salesman; just a few of his many occupations.
-Later he became active with the civil rights movement, which inspired him to write socially conscious blues songs.
+Prior to recording, he worked in many occupations including as a sharecropper, a moonshine maker, and a traveling salesmans.
+He later became active with the civil rights movement, which inspired him to write socially conscious blues songs.
 In 1983, he founded the Rural Members Association, a non-profit organization dedicated to promoting the traditional rural skills King had grown up with, which he called 'survival skills,' and helping improve his local community.
 In 1997, the Rural Members Association started the annual Freedom Creek blues festival, which has since received international recognition.
 He began recording in 1999 and his 2000 recordings Freedom Creek and I Am The Blues, were the first of several acclaimed albums.

 King performed at national and international festivals but mostly played near his home, most notably as a regular at Bettie's Juke joint in Mississippi.
 He described his music as "struggling blues" because of its focus on the "injustices in life in the rural South".

 King died from a heart attack shortly before his 66th birthday, near his home in the rural community of Old Memphis, Alabama, just a few miles from his birthplace.